Skip to Main Content

 3. Authority Is the author an expert in the field?
 What are the author's credentials?

-4. Audience Is the resource scholarly, or is it written to enlighten or entertain?
+4. Audience Is the resource scholarly, or is it written to enlighten, entertain, or advertise?

 5. Point of View Does the author try to present a biased or an unbiased point of view?